FCC Mission Trip

 On Saturday June 16th, the youth mission team gathered at FCC and headed out to Hosanna Industries in Rochester, PA.
 Packing was made a bit lighter with no need to have an additional supply van (all tools provided by Hosanna!!!) and accommodations in their dorm meant no air mattresses or cots required.
-The team met up with the other vans from Ozaukee and North Shore to caravan out together.
+The team met up with the other vans from Ozaukee and North Shore Congregational churches to caravan to Pennsylvania.

 On Monday it was hot!
 But the team endured the heat and split into the “Bricks” and “Ladder” teams.
 The path that the Bricks Team completed was done at the Gibsonia Campus, a cultural arts center, that is an extension of Hosanna Industries.
 The Bricks team paved a path and laid bricks while the ladder team prepped a house for siding by installing starter and trim vinyl.

 Tuesday the team tackled working on an entire home together – one crew cleared out the interior of the home (filling up an entire dumpster) while the other crew worked outside, clearing all of the trees, shrubs, bushes and brush to reveal a white two story home hiding beneath!

 Though it rained on Wednesday, the team dodged most of it and completely sided a house for a gentleman suffering from a disability that requires nursing care.